 - There are too many false negatives and false positives that are caused by using a tool-based scan method

-- There is an inherent need for testing professionals that are accredited and certified and possess ethical hacking skills
+- There is an inherent need for testing professionals who are accredited and certified and possess ethical hacking skills

 - There is a definite lack of guidelines and security standards that are required in order to address emerging technology

-What most organizations lack today in is a team that can completely focus on performing security and the other critical forms of tests such as digital, cloud, automation, software, performance, big data, and more.
-Due to this, a lot of applications are launched in the market without being tested thoroughly.
+What most organizations lack today in is a team that can completely focus on performing cyber security and the other critical forms of tests such as digital, cloud, automation, software, performance, big data, and more.
+Due to this, many applications are launched in the market without being tested thoroughly.
 This has led to the critical need for pureplay independent software testing vendors who can provide the focused approach to testing so desired.

 Over the past decade, Cigniti has assembled a knowledge repository, capabilities, and test accelerators, thereby leveraging the experience of working on over a hundred engagements, using latest industry standards (OWASP, etc.) and proprietary testing methodologies.
 Our team leverages passive security testing techniques (Social Engineering, Data Privacy, Architectural Risk Analysis, etc.) and active security testing methods (Ethical Hacking, Threat Modelling, etc.) using a combination of proprietary security, commercial, and open source testing tools.

-To know more about the array of security-specific solutions our services can provide, visit our website and get in touch with our experts.
+To know more about the array of cyber security services and solutions we provide, visit our website and contact our experts.